 Core Requirements

-The Neuroscience Concentration constitutes a small set of core courses that each M.S. student will take.
-Apart from their academic aspects, these courses also create an opportunity for students and faculty from the different neuroscience disciplines to interact.
+The Neuroscience Concentration constitutes a small set of core courses that each Ph.D. student will take.
+In addition to their academic aspects, these courses create an opportunity for students and faculty from the different neuroscience disciplines to interact.